 Yes, on most pieces!
 I recommend floater frames, which are deep and leave a small gap around the artwork so it appears to be floating.
 If you are interested in a frame for one of my artworks, please contact me.
 Indicate which work of art you would like framed, and I will present you with options and pricing.

 What kinds of reproductions are available?

-Full size canvas reproductions cost less than half the price of my originals, and are a great, durable option for both offices and homes.
+Full size canvas reproductions cost about a third the price of originals, and are a great, durable option for both offices and homes.

 Can I touch my artwork?